jeromeetienne/threex/src/threex.geometricglow/readme.md

 threex.geometricglow
 ====================

-threex.geometricglow is a three.js extension to make any object glow.
+threex.geometricglow is a three.js extension to make any object glow at geometric level.
 It is done at the geometry level.
 An important feature which provide multiple advantages.